 In 2001 Europa pioneered the first opportunity for ordinary people to experience an Antarctic Expedition as crew on a square rigger.
 Since then she has returned to the Antarctica every year.
 Images of Europa under full sail or anchored amongst the ice and penguins have graced many magazines and lured non sailors and experienced seafarers off on epic ocean adventures.

-If you are over 70 or take any medication you will need to complete a Health Statement from your Doctor saying you are fit to sail.
-The Health Statement will be emailed to you once you have submitted a booking form.
+If you are over 65, or take any medication you will need to take our Europa Health Statement to your Doctor to complete to say you are fit to sail.
+The Health Statement can be printed off from our PDF below: